dibyanugraha/Seminar_Management_BC/readme.md

 ## Structure
 Each chapter will be divided into branches.
 Main/Master branch always provide the most complete source code of course.

+## Notable notes
+You may find my codes little different, there are some codes optimization and tidy up here and there, compared to the original Dynamics NAV 2013 C/AL source code.
+There are so many changes happened between NAV 2013 and Business Central (currently at BC 17.x a.k.a.
+2020 wave 2).

+These are some different that you might want to keep in mind:
+1. Reduced nested IF..THEN when possible (more defensive programming)
+2. The use of ISEMPTY instead of FINDFIRST if it's applicable
+3. Updated codes from latest BC 17, if there are any
+4. Avoidance of FlowField in Name field whenever possible
+5. Updated fields' length from latest BC 17 (eg. Name are lengthen to 100 now)
+6. And more, I will post them whenever I remember